How to Avoid Recruiting Scams While on the Job Search

 - Am I asked to give sensitive personal information? – Real postings should not ask for sensitive information, such as your driver’s license, social security or credit card number.
 Fake listings often have multiple pop-up boxes requesting such sensitive information.

-On a typical Citizens Bank application, we ask your address and date of birth to validate you’re old enough to work.
-Later, if you are offered a job here, you will have to provide information like a driver’s license or SSN to go through our background check process.
+On a typical Citizens application, we ask your address and if you're 18 years old or older to validate you’re old enough to work.
+Later, if you are offered a job here, you will have to provide information like a driver’s license or SSN and date of birth to go through our background check process.
 But that will occur after the initial application process.
 You should never share this information until you have personally interacted with a representative or recruiter from the company.

 - Is there a company profile associated with the posting? – When companies post employment opportunities on third-party job boards, it is almost always accompanied by their company logo.
 A familiar logo is an indication of a legit posting.
 Be on the lookout for logos on your postings, like ours below on Glassdoor.